 Outside the United States, price changes for natural gas depend on a wide range of supply, demand and regulatory circumstances.
 Chevron sells natural gas into the domestic pipeline market in most locations.
 In some locations, Chevron is investing in long-term projects to install infrastructure to produce and liquefy natural gas for transport by tanker to other markets.
 The company's long-term contract prices for liquefied natural gas (LNG) are typically linked to crude oil prices.
 Approximately 85 percent of the equity LNG offtake from the operated Australian LNG projects is targeted to be sold into binding long-term contracts, with the remainder to be sold in the Asian spot LNG market.
 The Asian spot market reflects the supply and demand for LNG in the Pacific Basin and is not directly linked to crude oil prices.
-International natural gas realizations averaged \$3.91 per MCF during the first three months of 2016, compared with \$5.01 per MCF in the same period last year.
-(See page 32 for the company's average natural gas realizations for the U.S. and international regions.)
+International natural gas realizations averaged \$3.92 per MCF during the first six months of 2016, compared with \$4.75 per MCF in the same period last year.
+(See page 33 for the company's average natural gas realizations for the U.S. and international regions.)

-The company's worldwide net oil-equivalent production in the first three months of 2016 averaged 2.666 million barrels per day.
-About one-fourth of the company's net oil-equivalent production in the first three months of 2016 occurred in the OPEC-member countries of Angola, Indonesia, Nigeria and Venezuela.
-OPEC quotas had no effect on the company's net crude oil production for the first quarter of 2016 or 2015.
-At their December 2015 meeting, members of OPEC did not agree on a target production level effectively removing all limits on production.
-Subsequently, in January 2016 nuclear-related sanctions on Iran were lifted, and April discussions between OPEC and non-OPEC producers failed to reach agreement on a proposal to freeze production at January 2016 levels.
-As such, OPEC output is now considered likely to increase from recent levels of approximately 31.5 million barrels per day as Iranian production and exports recover.
+The company's worldwide net oil-equivalent production in the first six months of 2016 averaged 2.597 million barrels per day.
+About one-fourth of the company's net oil-equivalent production in the first six months of 2016 occurred in the OPEC-member countries of Angola, Indonesia, Nigeria and Venezuela.
+OPEC quotas had no effect on the company's net crude oil production for the second quarter of 2016 or 2015.

-The company estimates that net oil-equivalent production for the full-year 2016 will be flat to 4 percent growth compared to 2015.
-This estimate is subject to many factors and uncertainties, including the duration of the low price environment that began in second-half 2014; quotas or other actions that may be imposed by OPEC; price effects on entitlement volumes; changes in fiscal terms or restrictions on the scope of company operations; delays in construction, start-up or ramp-up of projects; fluctuations in demand for natural gas in various markets; weather conditions that may shut in production; civil unrest; changing geopolitics; delays in completion of maintenance turnarounds; greater-than-expected declines in production from mature fields; or other disruptions to operations.
+The company estimates that net oil-equivalent production for the full-year 2016 will be near the bottom of the previously-reported guidance range of flat to 4 percent growth compared to 2015.
+Estimated full-year production has been unfavorably impacted by the continued shut-in of production in the Partitioned Zone, start-up issues at the Gorgon Project and the effect of other external events.
+This estimate is subject to many factors and uncertainties, including the duration of the low price environment that began in second-half 2014; quotas or other actions that may be imposed by OPEC; price effects on entitlement volumes; changes in fiscal terms or restrictions on the scope of company operations; delays in construction, start-up or ramp-up of projects;

+fluctuations in demand for natural gas in various markets; weather conditions that may shut in production; civil unrest; changing geopolitics; delays in completion of maintenance turnarounds; greater-than-expected declines in production from mature fields; or other disruptions to operations.
 The outlook for future production levels is also affected by the size and number of economic investment opportunities and, for new, large-scale projects, the time lag between initial exploration and the beginning of production.
 Investments in upstream projects generally begin well in advance of the start of the associated crude oil and natural gas production.
 A significant majority of Chevron's upstream investment is made outside the United States.

 In the Partitioned Zone between Saudi Arabia and Kuwait, production was shut-in beginning in May 2015 as a result of difficulties in securing work and equipment permits.
 Net oil-equivalent production in the Partitioned Zone in 2014 was 81,000 barrels per day.
 During 2015, net oil-equivalent production averaged 28,000 barrels per day.
-As of early 2016, production remains shut-in and the exact timing of a production restart is uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.
+As of mid-2016, production remained shut-in, and the exact timing of a production restart is uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.
 The financial effects from the loss of production in 2015 were not significant and are not expected to be significant in 2016.